Mjz86/c_colon/mcc.md

 -  immutable data structures and CoW:

-  there are many benefits to such structures , especially in a value oriented language like C colon , and by extention ,E colon.
+  there are many benefits to such structures , especially in a value oriented language like C colon , and by extension ,E colon.

   there might be more incentive on doing these styles of data structures for data oriented designs.